Rud5G/chef-vsftpd/README.md

 ## DESCRIPTION

-Very Basic installation and configuration of vsftpd to support Secure (SSL) SFTP.
+Very Basic installation and configuration of vsftpd with virtual users to support Secure (SSL) SFTP.

-Uses pretty close to standard vsftpd.conf.
-Mainly turns on ssl and adds require_ssl_reuse=No.
-Will use ssl certificates you specify in attributes and put into the files/default directory or files that are already installed on target server.

 ## REQUIREMENTS